If your data is faster than you can currently handle, consider it “Big”.

 The last V speaks to the growing diversity in the types and structure (or lack of structure) of data available today.

-We’re no longer just talking about data stored in a data warehouse, but there is opportunity trapped within our growing volumes of semi-structured (like XML) and unstructured data (like email, other text content, video, sound, images, etc.).
+We’re no longer just talking about data stored in a data warehouse, but there is opportunity trapped within our growing volumes of semi-structured (like JSON or XML) and unstructured data (like email, other text content, video, sound, images, etc.).
 Big Data techniques can be used to find the needles (insights) in the haystack (data) by combining data of various structures to yield the insights that will drive the best next action for the business.